-Culture vultures staying in central London hotels have been advised on the top spots to visit by fashion and lifestyle blogger Millie Cotton.
+Culture vultures staying in Montcalm London hotels have been advised on the top spots to visit by fashion and lifestyle blogger Millie Cotton.

 Ideal for guests booked into central London hotels, the It’s a Ldn Thing blogger offers up her favourite five places in the city.